 The only way to fix them is to consider how every historical policy has impacted communities differently – and to change those policies into ones that support wealth creation for everyone, but especially in the lower value communities, while minimizing unintended side-effects.

-The institutions needing analysis and reform are Education and Justice, Housing and Health/Well-Being, with a priority on the first two.
+The institutions most needing analysis and reform from within are Education and Justice, Housing and Health/Well-Being, with a priority on the first two.
 Education is essential to advancement and it is failing too many, and Justice at present time is unspeakably unjust.

 But the many connections in between these areas are the ones that have given rise to this reinforcing Success to the Successful dynamic over the last 100 years.
 Here are key causal links to break as soon as possible: